KevinLiu485/AronaOS/README.md

 Based on rCore-Tutorial-v3 ch6(file system) branch, as adding tests to file system is simpler.
 **To clone this repo FULLY(with submodules), run `git clone --recursive https://github.com/KevinLiu485/AronaOS.git`**
 If you forget to clone recursively, run `git submodule init` and `git submodule update` to clone submodule seperately.
-# Team members & Tasks (暂定)
+# Team members
-- Kevin Liu: Kernel
+- Kevin Liu
-- 降星驰: IO, Linux src
+- 降星驰
-- lxh: Kernel
+- lxh
 # Developing instructions
 - DO Write good commit messages
 - Use **TDD** (Test-Driven Development):